placrosse/kodo/docs/source/tutorial/encode_decode_file.rst

 Specifying the coding parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For the file encoder/decoder case three options are new.
+The first is
+the filename of the file we want to encode, the seconds is the file
+name of the file we want to decode data into and finally the size of
+file.

+.. note:: In a real application we would most likely not use different
+          file names for the encoder and decoder.

+.. note:: The file size is only needed by the file decoder.
+The file
+          encoder knows the file size after opening the file.

+As with the :ref:`encoding_decoding_large_objects` we pass t

 As in most other examples we have to specify the number of symbols and
 the size of each symbol which we would like to use for the individual